-- (1) To elect by separate resolutions nine directors, representing all of the members of the Board of Directors of the Company, to serve until the next Annual Meeting; - (2) To approve the appointment of PricewaterhouseCoopers LLP as the Company's independent auditors for the year ending December 31, 2016 and to authorize the Audit Committee of the Board of Directors to determine the auditors' remuneration; - (3) To conduct an advisory vote on the compensation of our named executive officers; - (4) To approve the amendment of the Company's Memorandum of Association; - (5) To approve the amendment of the Company's Articles of Association; - (6) To approve the amendment of the Company's 2015 Stock Incentive Plan; and - (7) To act upon such other matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) To elect, by separate resolutions, nine members to our Board of Directors to serve until the next Annual General Meeting of Shareholders; - (2) To approve the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2017 and to authorize the Board of Directors, acting through the Audit Committee, to determine the independent registered public accounting firm's remuneration; - (3) To approve, on an advisory basis, the compensation of our named executive officers (say-on-pay); - (4) To approve, on an advisory basis, the frequency of soliciting an advisory say-on-pay vote (say-on-frequency); - (5) To approve the amendment of the Company's Memorandum of Association; - (6) To approve the amendment of the Company's Articles of Association; - (7) To approve the amendment of the Company's Amended and Restated 2015 Stock Incentive Plan; and - (8) To act upon such other matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-These proposals, other than proposals (4) and (5), are ordinary resolutions requiring a simple majority of the votes cast at the meeting.
-Proposals (4) and (5) are special resolutions requiring the approval of 75% of the votes cast at the meeting.
-All proposals are more fully described in this proxy statement.
+These proposals, other than proposals (4), (5), and (6), are ordinary resolutions requiring a simple majority of the votes cast at the Annual Meeting.
+Proposals (5) and (6) are special resolutions requiring the approval of 75% of the votes cast at the Annual Meeting.
+Proposal (4) does not require a majority vote.
+The say-on-frequency vote that receives the greatest number of votes-every year, every two years or every three years-will be treated as the frequency approved by shareholders.

-The Company's Irish statutory financial statements for the fiscal year ended December 31, 2015, including the reports of the directors and auditors thereon, will be presented at the Annual Meeting.
+The Company's Irish statutory financial statements for the fiscal year ended December 31, 2016, including the reports of the directors and auditors thereon, will be presented at the Annual Meeting.
 There is no requirement under Irish law that such statements be approved by the shareholders, and no such approval will be sought at the Annual Meeting.
-The Annual Meeting will also include a review by the members of the Company's affairs.
+The Annual Meeting also will include a review by the members of the Company's affairs.

-Only shareholders of record at the close of business on April 14, 2016 are entitled to notice of and to vote at the 2016 Annual Meeting and any adjournment whether you intend to be present at the Annual Meeting or not, your shares can be voted.
-Returning your proxy will not limit your rights to attend or vote at the Annual Meeting.
+Only shareholders of record at the close of business on April 13, 2017 are entitled to notice of and to vote at the 2017 Annual Meeting and any adjournment thereof.